-The Farm on Mull River is a working farm and nature sanctuary committed to learning and sharing organic farming and permaculture practices, supporting local community projects and protecting and preserving our natural world.
+The Mull River Farm & Nature Centre is a working farm and nature sanctuary committed to learning and sharing organic farming and permaculture practices, supporting local community projects and protecting and preserving our natural world.
 We are also passionate about diversity, creativity, mindfulness and positive social action and change.
 We want to empower others to develop a skill and knowledge base that will help us live more naturally and gently on the earth.

 We are also exploring the concept of self-sufficiency.
 If we step back from consumerism, what are we capable of doing for ourselves and in our smaller communities?